HURON COUNTY COVID-19 VACCINATION PROGRAM

 HURON COUNTY VACCINE UPDATES

-Huron County has been receiving a very limited quantity of vaccines from the Ohio Department of Health (currently about 1,000 doses county-wide per week).
+Huron County has been receiving a very limited quantity of vaccines from the Ohio Department of Health.
 We are glad there is such demand from our area to get the vaccine; however, we ask for your patience until a wider supply of vaccine is available.
 A chart containing information for all COVID-19 vaccine providers in Huron County currently receiving vaccine can be found HERE.
 A statewide vaccine provider search is also available HERE.

-Availability for the groups include in Phase 1B listed below are tentatively slated to begin on the following dates:
+Availability for the groups included in Phase 1B listed below began on the following dates:

 Week of January 19, 2021: Individuals aged 80+

 Week of January 25, 2021: Individuals aged 75+; those with specific medical conditions* AND a developmental or intellectual disability.

 Week of February 1, 2021: Individuals aged 70+ and K-12 personnel